andre1502/IISChecking/README.md

       "HostName": "www.abc.com"
     }
   ],
-  "Description": "One ApplicationSite, one json file" }
+  "Description": "One ApplicationSite, one json file.
+Define only one source (either use PhysicalPath.Source OR PhysicalPath.SourcePackage).
+Make sure BindingInformation never been assigned since there is no checking if other ApplicationSite already use same binding."
+}
 ```
 This json file will also include ApplicationName (which also used as ApplicationPool name), Directory location, BindingInformation that need to be defined or mapped to IPAddress or Domain.
 Description only used for defining the ApplicationSite you want to create.
 One ApplicationSite only can have one json config file.
+When create ApplicationSite json will support either use PhysicalPath.Source directory OR PhysicalPath.SourcePackage zip file to deploy into destination path.

 #### Stop ApplicationSite:
 Stop specific ApplicationSite that supplied in the parameter (ApplicationSiteName are name of instance when you set in IIS).
 This command also make sure to stop their respective ApplicationPool with assumption their ApplicationPool aren't DefaultAppPool or not used by multiple ApplicationSite.